Fuzzball Documentation

 This example demonstrates:

-• preprocess: Basic job task array with resource requests and retry policy
+• preprocess: Basic job task array with resource requests

 • train-multinode: Multi-node MPI job with GPUs and explicit dependencies